What Is Lipohydroxy Acid and How Does It Work?

-Lipohydroxy acid sounds intimidating, but chances are a handful of L’Oreal products in your skin care arsenal are probably formulated with it, especially if you’re as fond of L’Oreal-portfolio products as we are!
-Better known as LHA, lipohydroxy acid is a derivative of salicylic acid with unique properties that allow it to benefit the skin, according to the National Institute of Health.
-For that reason, LHA can be widely found in L’Oreal creams, cleansers, toners and spot treatments.
+Fun fact: Lipohydroxy acid was first developed by L’Oreal researchers in the 1980s.
+It may sound intimidating, but chances are a handful of skin-care products in your arsenal are probably formulated with it.
+Better known as LHA, lipohydroxy acid is a derivative of salicylic acid with unique properties that benefit the skin in various ways.
+You can find it in creams, cleansers, toners and spot treatments.

-How Does LHA Differ from Salicylic Acid?
+How Does LHA Differ From Salicylic Acid?

 How Does LHA Work?

-2 Complexion-Boosting Benefits of LHA
+Two Complexion-Boosting Benefits of LHA

-It Gently Exfoliates
+Benefit #1 of LHA: It Gently Exfoliates

-It Can Help Promote More Youthful-Looking Skin
+Benefit #2 of LHA: It Can Help Promote Youthful-Looking Skin

 To help address the natural visible effects of aging like fine lines and wrinkles, products formulated with LHA can reveal brighter-looking skin.